scitags/flowd-go/README.md

 Also, be sure to run the following to be greeted with a help message showing you what other commands besides `run` are available.
 You can also check the Markdown-formatted manpage on `rpms/flowd-go.1.md` to get a list of available flags and commands along a more detailed description.

+### Not so quickstart
+One can also leverage Docker containers to run `flowd-go`.
+However, given we'll be making use of some rather advanced technologies in the sense that they are not for every day use, we'll need to do some convincing so that the containers can actually run as expected.
+In order to maintain a sane degree of security, Docker containers are started with very few `capabilities(7)` by default.
+Things like loading eBPF programs and creating qdiscs require a great deal of privileges which we don't really have by default.
+The good news is we can just 'ask' for these capabilities, the bad news is that the resulting command is a bit frightening...

+Please bear in mind the following has been **only tested** on Docker Desktop 4.30.0 running on macOS 13.5.1: YMMV!

+Without further ado:

+    $ docker run -v $(pwd):/root/flowd-go --cap-add SYS_ADMIN --cap-add BPF --cap-add NET_ADMIN -it --rm --name flowd-go ghcr.io/scitags/flowd-go-cont:v1.0 bash

+Now, what does each option accomplish?
+Well:

+- `-v $(pwd):/root/flowd-go`: This will mount the current directory (i.e. the `flowd-go` repo) under `/root/flowd-go` in the container.
+- `--cap-add SYS_ADMIN`: Add the `CAP_SYS_ADMIN` capability to the container which allows us to do a bunch of stuff.
+Check `capabilities(7)`.
+- `--cap-add BPF`: Add the `CAP_BPF` capability which, unsurprisingly, allows loading BPF programs into the kernel.
+Bear in mind this capability exists since Linux 5.8: it was part of `CAP_SYS_ADMIN` before!
+- `--cap-add NET_ADMIN`: Add the `CAP_NET_ADMIN` capability, allowing us to create the qdiscs to attach the BPF programs to.
+- `-it`: Attach the TTY and make the session interactive.
+- `--name flowd-go`: Give the container a deterministic name so that the following commands are reproducible.
+- `--rm`: Delete the container once we exit to help with the cleanup.
+- `ghcr.io/scitags/flowd-go-cont:v1.0`: The purposefully built image we are going to run.
+- `bash`: The command to run (i.e. a regular `bash` shell).

+With that we should be dropped into a working shell where we can just run:

+    $ cd flowd-go; make build; ./bin/flowd-go --conf cmd/conf.json --log-level debug run

+Now, if we want to have access to the eBPF program's debug output on a machine running Docker Desktop we need to manually mount the `debugfs` filesystem (see `mount(8)`).
+On Linux-based machines, `debugfs` should be mounted by default and these next steps should not be necessary.
+Anyway, we can mount `debugfs` manually by running the following within the container:

+    $ mount -t debugfs debugfs /sys/kernel/debug

+We can also do the same thing persistently by running:

+    $ docker volume create --driver local --opt type=debugfs --opt device=debugfs debugfs

+Then, we just need to add the following when invoking `docker run ... bash` to mount this new filesystem:

+    -v debugfs:/sys/kernel/debug:rw

+Please be sure to check [this site](https://hemslo.io/run-ebpf-programs-in-docker-using-docker-bpf/) which contains very valuable info on this topic!
+All in all, getting Docker to work with eBPF machinery can be a bit of a pain, but the payback is huge!

 ## Configuration
 As you see above, we need to provide the path to a JSON-formatted configuration file.
 We provide a sample on `cmd/conf.json` which should be suitable for locally running `flowd-go` to check everything's working as intended.
 If left unspecified, `flowd-go` will look for a configuration file at